Frederick William III of Prussia: Reign

 Frederick William succeeded to the throne on 16 November 1797.
 He also became, in personal union, the sovereign prince of the Principality of Neuchâtel (1797–1806 and again 1813–1840).
-At once, the new King showed that he was earnest of his good intentions by cutting down the royal establishment's expenses, dismissing his father's ministers, and reforming the most oppressive abuses of the late reign.
+At once, the new king showed that he was earnest of his good intentions by cutting down the royal establishment's expenses, dismissing his father's ministers, and reforming the most oppressive abuses of the late reign.
 He had the Hohenzollern determination to retain personal power but not the Hohenzollern genius for using it.
 Too distrustful to delegate responsibility to his ministers, he greatly reduced the effectiveness of his reign since he was forced to assume the roles he did not delegate.
 This is the main factor of his inconsistent rule.

 Disgusted with his father's court (in both political intrigues and sexual affairs), Frederick William's first and most successful early endeavor was to restore his dynasty's moral legitimacy.
 The eagerness to restore dignity to his family went so far that it nearly caused sculptor Johann Gottfried Schadow to cancel the expensive and lavish Prinzessinnengruppe project, which was commissioned by the previous monarch Frederick William II.
 He was quoted as saying the following, which demonstrated his sense of duty and peculiar manner of speech:

 Every civil servant has a dual obligation: to the sovereign and the country.
 It can occur that the two are not compatible; then, the duty to the country is higher.

 At first, Frederick William and his advisors attempted to pursue a neutrality policy in the Napoleonic Wars.
 Although they succeeded in keeping out of the Third Coalition in 1805, eventually, Frederick William was swayed by the queen's attitude, who led Prussia's pro-war party and entered into the war in October 1806.
-On 14 October 1806, at the Battle of Jena-Auerstädt, the French effectively decimated the Prussian army's effectiveness and functionality; led by Frederick William, the Prussian army collapsed entirely soon after.
+On 14 October 1806, at the Battles of Jena-Auerstädt, the French effectively decimated the Prussian Army's effectiveness and functionality; led by Frederick William, the Prussian army collapsed entirely soon after.
 Napoleon occupied Berlin in late October.
 The royal family fled to Memel, East Prussia, where they fell on the mercy of Emperor Alexander I of Russia.